Amy Cunningham

 Jamie Duggan

-Jamie Duggan is the Director of Preservation for the State Historic Preservation Office, assigned to the State Historic Sites program.
+Jamie Duggan is the Director of Preservation for the Vermont Division for Historic Preservation Office, assigned to the State Historic Sites program.
 He is responsible for the maintenance and repair of significant state-owned historic properties, including 80+ buildings and structures and over 1,300 acres of land that recount the history of Vermont from the arrival of the Native Americans 9,000 years ago to the roaring 1920s of President Calvin Coolidge.
 Utilizing his expertise, Jamie ensures the highest levels of preservation and restoration are undertaken in the stewardship of these Vermont places.
 His preservation management plans support enhancing energy efficiency and climate resiliency by continually evaluating and developing policy and procedures that prepare and protect our historic sites from potential threats, impacts, and emergencies.
 In recent years, Jamie has participated in the development and review of national standards related to hazard mitigation techniques for historic buildings including elevating and armoring structures against flooding.
 He also works to increase public awareness and illustrates how disaster recovery activities and flood mitigation best practices can be used to foster local redevelopment sensitive to historic preservation.

 Joseph Watson